marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/profle-registration.md

 ---

-Congratulations!
-Your app has now its own profile registered in the system! 🎉🎉🎉

 :::caution

-You might suppose your app now has all permissions to this profile but that is not the case!
+You might suppose your app now has all permissions to this profile since it just created it a few moments ago but that is not the case!

 Next step for your app is to request permissions for that profile as if it was a profile created by another app.

 :::

+Congratulations!
+Your app has now its own profile registered in the system! 🎉🎉🎉